Gulf War: Invasion of Kuwait

 The main Iraqi thrust into Kuwait City was conducted by commandos deployed by helicopters and boats to attack the city from the sea, while other divisions seized the airports and two airbases.
 The Iraqis attacked the Dasman Palace, the Royal Residence of Kuwait's Emir, Jaber Al-Ahmad Al-Jaber Al-Sabah, which was defended by the Emiri Guard supported with M-84 tanks.
 In the process, the Iraqis killed Fahad Al-Ahmed Al-Jaber Al-Sabah, the Emir's youngest brother.

 Within 12 hours, most resistance had ended within Kuwait, and the royal family had fled, allowing Iraq to control most of Kuwait.
 After two days of intense combat, most of the Kuwaiti military were either overrun by the Iraqi Republican Guard, or had escaped to Saudi Arabia.
 The Emir and key ministers fled south along the highway for refuge in Saudi Arabia.
 Iraqi ground forces consolidated their control of Kuwait City, then headed south and redeployed along the Saudi border.
 After the decisive Iraqi victory, Saddam initially installed a puppet regime known as the "Provisional Government of Free Kuwait" before installing his cousin Ali Hassan al-Majid as Kuwait's governor on 8 August.

 After the invasion, the Iraqi military looted over $1 billion in banknotes from Kuwait's Central Bank.
 At the same time, Saddam Hussein made the Kuwaiti dinar equal to the Iraqi dinar, thereby lowering the Kuwaiti currency to one-twelfth of its original value.
 In response, Sheikh Jaber al-Ahmad al-Sabah ruled the banknotes as invalid and refused to reimburse stolen notes, which became worthless because of a UN embargo.
 After the conflict ended, many of the stolen banknotes made their way back into circulation.
-Today, the stolen banknotes are a collectible for numismatists.
+The stolen banknotes are a collectible for numismatists.